strong-type-systems/libregraphicsmeeting/current/2025/news/2025-05-09_0001-call-for-acts-for-the-closing-night-party.md

 layout: news.njk
 tags: news
 title: Call for Acts for the Closing Night Party
-lead: "Saturday, May 31st: after the conference program we have a venue but not a line-up.
+lead: "Saturday, May 31st: After the conference program, we have a venue but not a line-up.
 Yet!"
 eleventyNavigation:
   parent: Program
   key: "Call for Acts: Closing Night"